jhomra21/cursorTesting/README.md

   * Run the Flask application:
       python app.py
   * Make sure to start up docker

-## New Features ⬇

-- **User Authentication**:
-  - Implemented login and registration functionality using JWT for secure user sessions.

 - **Model Management**:
   - Users can create, view, and manage their models directly from the React frontend.